BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 }
 ```

-You can copy and paste this JSON-LD payload in the [JSON-LD Playground](https://json-ld.org/playground/) and see the expanded results.
+You can copy and paste this JSON-LD payload in the @link:[JSON-LD Playground](https://json-ld.org/playground/){ open=new } and see the expanded results.

 Here's what it would look like as an RDF graph: